Gwen Stefani And Blake Shelton To Amp Up Their Flirtation On ‘The Voice’

 “[Blake Shelton and Gwen Stefani] are not having the same type of interactions that they used to have, on-camera or off-camera,” the insider added.

-Despite Gwen Stefani and Blake Shelton’s awkward encounter on the show, the couple appears to be going strong and is often seen spending time with her three kids, Kingston, 10, Zuma, 8, and Apollo, 3.
+Despite Gwen Stefani and Blake Shelton’s awkward encounter on the show, the couple appears to be going strong and is often seen spending time with her three kids; Kingston, 10, Zuma, 8, and Apollo, 3.

-To see more of Gwen Stefani, Blake Shelton and their co-stars, tune into The Voice Season 12 on Monday and Tuesday nights at 8 p.m. on NBC.
+To see more of Gwen Stefani, Blake Shelton, and their co-stars, tune into The Voice Season 12 on Monday and Tuesday nights at 8 p.m. on NBC.

 [Featured Image by Larry Busacca/Getty Images]